 While these are all certainly staggering numbers by any measure, what do they really mean?
-How is the typical American worker — who earns an annual mean wage of $51,960, according to the U.S. Bureau of Labor Statistics — supposed to relate to a current national debt figure in the double-digit trillions of dollars?
+How is the typical American worker — who earned an average weekly wage of $1,084, which equals $56,368 a year, in the fourth quarter of 2022, according to the U.S. Bureau of Labor Statistics — supposed to relate to a current national debt figure in the double-digit trillions of dollars?

 The truth is that while the national debt is to some degree an unfathomable number, the ramifications of the debt have real-world consequences, even for average Americans.
 While some of the scenarios about how the national debt can affect your wallet on a daily basis might be speculative, anything is possible if borrowing continues to accelerate in the future, so you’ll want to prepare your finances now for the unknown.

 It can be hard to predict when the federal government will decide it’s time to get the national debt under control and start paying it down.
 But when it does, it will need to generate revenue to make those payments.
 One of the ways the government can generate revenue is by raising taxes.

 At some point, this course of action seems likely.
 The passage of the Tax Cuts and Jobs Act in 2017 cut taxes for many Americans.
 In an environment with already low tax rates and a growing national debt, the scales seem tilted toward a tax hike rather than an additional tax cut.
 Plus, provisions related to individual income tax rates in the Tax Cuts and Jobs Act are already set to expire naturally at the end of 2025, meaning that even if Congress doesn’t go out of its way to raise taxes, this will automatically happen of its own accord in 2025.